 – Experience: Some agents have been sales agents throughout their professional career.
 Others may come from industry businesses, commercial sector etc. Some agents have made their professional career in the same sector, while others have been changing their course.

 – Percentage of commission: It is important to know the different percentages of commissions for the various sectors.
 This is important to be able to negotiate adequately.
 In the industry we usually speak of a compensation of 3% to 8%.
 For interior products, for example, 10% to 15% (France, Spain).

 – Portfolio of representation: It is important to know the existing portfolio in order to filter out the complementarity with the one from the company.

 – Billing: It is important to know the level of billing (global or in commissions) to determine the value of the candidate you are interviewing.
-We often find commercial agents that bill more than one national SME.
+We often find sales agents that bill more than one national SME.
 This will also determine the interest that our portfolio may arouse, depending on the amount that can be invoiced with it.

-– Geographic coverage area: No commercial agent can adequately cover an entire country of large dimensions, such as Germany, France, Spain, Italy or the UK.
+– Geographic coverage area: No sales agent can adequately cover an entire country of large dimensions, such as Germany, France, Spain, Italy or the UK.
 It is advisable to limit the coverage area in addition to doing it by sectors.

 – Typology of clientele: It is convenient to ask him about the type of client he worked with.
 The cadence of his routes and number of active clients that he has at the present time are also interesting.